How to Build an MVP: A Step-by-Step Guide by Uptech

 If you’re only testing an early proof of concept (POC), a simpler version used to validate a core idea, the cost usually falls between $5k and $10k.
 However, building a functional MVP with real user flows and essential features requires a larger investment.

-The work needed to create a Twitter-like MVP will differ significantly from building an Uber-style platform.
+The work needed to create a Twitter-like MVP will differ significantly from building an app like TikTok.
 That’s why it makes more sense to discuss pricing by feature set or development stage rather than giving one-size-fits-all figures.
 Since every project has unique needs, we’ve broken down the typical costs by stage below to give you a clearer idea.

 When considering the cost, it’s useful to look at it from different angles: